kirilbogza/Examination-09-10-25/README.md

 Projects goal is to build a library-website for reading and introducing users to various books.

 Two main project objectives is to build a website using knowledge gained in the introduction course as well as adapting the website for accessibility.

+To use the webpage, clone the repository and run the index.html file in your browser.